Bangkit-Capstone-Project-C242-PS363/service-toMotion/README.md

 #### Notes

 - The endpoint expects JSON data in the request body
-- The `tomotion()` function processes the input data (implementation details not shown)
 - Returns a URL to the processed motion data

-Would you like me to elaborate on the expected data format or response structure?